google/starthinker/util/google_api/README.md

-### function API_Retry(job, retries=10, wait=10):
+### API_Retry(job, key=None, retries=50, wait=30):

    API retry that includes back off and some common error handling.

+  The back off executes [retry] times.
+Each time the [wait] is doubled.
+  By default retries are: 0:30 + 1:00 + 2:00 + 4:00 + 8:00 = 15:30

+  * Errors retried: 403, 429, 500, 503
+  * Errors ignored: 409 - already exists ( triggered by create only and also returns None )
+  * Errors raised: ALL OTHERS

   Args:
-    job: (function) The type of authentication to use, user or service.
+    * job: (object) Everything before the execute() statement.
+    * key: (string) key of value from data to return.
-    retries: (integer) Number of times to attempt this operation.
+    * retries: (int) Number of times to try the job.
-    wait: (integer) Number of seconds to sleep between retries.
+    * wait: (seconds) Time to wait in seconds between retries.

   Returns:
-    If sucesful, returns the JOSN response form the call.
+    * JSON result of job or key value from JSON result if job succeed.
+    * None if object already exists.

   Raises:
-    All API exceptions other than 409 = Already Exists.
+    * Any exceptions not listed in comments above.